tumble1999/savaslabs.github.io/_posts/2016-09-14-supercharged-seo-with-drupal-8.md

 Another exciting new feature of Drupal 8 is a [flexible content delivery](https://drupal.com/feature/content-as-a-service).

-Today, content owners want to get their content to as many platforms and channels as possible: web, mobile, social networks, smart devices, etc. It is expensive to have a separates solution for every channel.
+Today, content owners want to get their content to as many platforms and channels as possible: web, mobile, social networks, smart devices, etc. It is expensive to have a separate solution for every channel.
 It is much more efficient to have a single editorial team and single software platform that allows for well-organized content management.
 Drupal 8 and its content-as-a-service capability provides a one-stop solution where content is created and managed via unified web-interface and then consumed by other channels with minimal effort.

 #### Drupal 8  Multilingual Capabilities